itsmokha/Advertisement-detection-using-machine-learning/README.md

 The most promising model is the SVM model that has been tuned using parameters found using the grid search cross validation.
 The tuned SVM model had a 71 percent accuracy, which is the highest accuracy among all the models.
 ## Future plans
 It is possible that, with the help of better algorithms and a dataset with more verbose features, the accuracy could be improved on further, thereby making it viable for use in real-world cases.
-Another feature that coulbe be implemented is a browser plugin to detect ads and block them
+Another feature that could be be implemented is a browser plugin to detect ads and block them